-Entries are now closed but we will continue to update information here as race day approaches.
+Entries are now closed.
 Links to the various sections of the course are provided below.
 The route is very flat and fast, although the bike section can occasionally be affected by the winds blowing down Belfast Lough.

 For accommodation or information on things to do during the race weekend - Visit Belfast has all the options!